ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltocpanel.md

 ![cPanel Transfer Tool Start](files/cpanel_transfertool1.PNG)

 - Remote Server Address: The IP Address of the other server
-- Remote SSH Port: The port SSH is binded to on the other server
+- Remote SSH Port: The port SSH is bound to on the other server
 - Root Password: The password for the root user on the other server

 ```eval_rst